 To create a client for a particular realm, choose your realm from the top left corner dropdown menu and go to the Clients page from the left menu.
 There will be some clients associated with that particular realm as shown in the example image below:

-Now, click on the Create button on the right side of the page and when it brings you to the Add Client page, do the following:
+Now, click the Create client button and when it brings you to the Create Client page, do the following:

-- In the Root URL field, enter the base URL of your application from where the request for your users authentication will come.
-The Keycloak server runs on port 8080.
-So, I recommend you to run your application on some other port but not on 8080.
+- Click the Next button, and you will be redirected to the Login Settings page.
+On this settings page, enter the base URL of your application in the Root URL field.
+This root URL is from where the request for your users authentication will come.
+The Keycloak server runs on port 8080, so we recommend you to run your application on some other port but not on 8080.
 The sample applications which we will build to integrate with the Keycloak server in our next tutorials, will run on port 8081.
-So, lets use http://localhost:8081 as our base URL for this example.
+So, let http://localhost:8081 be our base URL for this example as shown below:

 Create Realm Level Roles